23 tips to beat expat loneliness this holiday season

 9. Host a virtual secret Santa

-Organise a secret Santa with a Zoom reveal party.
+If you can’t be there in person to celebrate with your nearest and dearest, you can organise a secret Santa with a Zoom reveal party.
 Order gifts online in the recipient’s country if you’re running out of time.

-READ MORE | Here are our favourite gift ideas for Christmas in the Netherlands in 2024
+READ MORE | Here are our favourite gift ideas for Christmas in the Netherlands in 2026

-PS: if you’re planning a virtual Secret Santa gift exchange, online generators are great at randomising lists of names.
+PS: If you’re planning a virtual Secret Santa gift exchange, online generators are great at randomising lists of names.

 10. Practice your Dutch poetry